dalenewman/JunkDrawer/README.md

 ```

 **Note**: The actual table has auto-generated column names.
 However, a
-view is also created with friendly column names (if available).
+view is created with friendly column names (if available).
+Also, when a
+single file name argument is passed into `jd.exe`, the `-f` is not required.

 ### How Does it Work?